raomin/ESPAltherma/README.md

 ![](doc/images/installation.png)

 On a Rotex this would connect to J16 Pin 1 and 2.
 Note: RT needs to be switched ON in the heatpump Connection menu.
-Heating will be ON if pins are connectee, else no heating so connect to the NC (normally closed) of the relay.
+Heating will be ON if pins are connected, else no heating, so connect to the NC (normally closed) of the relay.

 ### Troubleshooting